Compile In Linux

 Each linux distribution will come with varying components already installed, although some libraries may be older than the version required by FreeOrion.
 Hopefully the notes below will help to identify what is required for your particular distribution.

-Required compiler is gcc and g++ in version 4.3.3 or above.
+Required compiler is gcc and g++ version 5.0 or above.

-To build gigi or FreeOrion you first need to install the following packages using Synaptic (you will need to have the Universe repository included):
+This is a revision pass as of June 2015.
+You can check which version of a given package is provided by your Ubuntu release at this page To build gigi or FreeOrion you first need to install the following packages (using Synaptic or muon or apt-get) (you will need to have the Universe repository included):

 You can install all of these (including dependencies) from the command line using this: